Saratoga’s Victoria Pool has us feeling like royalty all summer long.

 There’s a bar at one end, where you can get your summer on in the form of a piña colada, strawberry daiquiri or whatever else floats your boat.
 We’re big fans of the pre-12pm Bloody Mary.
 And the restaurant serves up a casual lunch – nothing fancy – but the salads hit the spot.

-The pool will be open Saturday May 26, Sunday the 27th, and Monday the 28th from 10am – 6pm for the Memorial Day Holiday Weekend.
+The pool will be open Saturday, May 25 through Monday the 27th from 10am – 6pm for the Memorial Day Holiday Weekend.

-After Memorial Day, the pool will be open on weekends only until June 23, and then it will be open daily June 24 through Labor Day, from 10am – 6pm.
+After Memorial Day, the pool will be open on weekends only through June 16th, and then it will be open daily June 22 through Labor Day, from 10am – 6pm.
 You should note that people line up as early as 9:30am on a hot weekend day and chairs go fast – especially if they’re near an umbrella.
 You can bring your own, to set up along the perimeter, and small coolers are allowed.

 While it’s not required, we’d recommend bringing your biggest hat and fanciest sunglasses.
 After a few cocktails, it’s virtually impossible to not feel like a starlet of the silver screen.